An innovative and diversified independant media group

 Virtual Reality (VR)

-GEDEON Media Group has designed, developed and produced a VR app as part of the immersive exhibition on Pompeii.
-Using virtual reality headsets, visitors can become archaeologists, carrying out their own site excavations.
+GEDEON Media Group has designed, developed and produced a VR app as part of the Pompeii immersive exhibition.
+Using virtual reality headsets, visitors can explore the ruins as if they were archaeologists.